bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2001_automating_iac_github.md

 To set up your demo environment, you can push your local clone of TerraGoat or fork the repository.
 We’re doing the second option.

-Head over to the TerraGoat repository at [https://github.com/bridgecrewio/terragoat](https://github.com/bridgecrewio/terragoat).
-Fork the code using the button in the upper right corner.
+Head over to the [TerraGoat](https://github.com/bridgecrewio/terragoat) repository and fork it using the button in the upper right corner.

 ![Fork the TerraGoat repo](images/terragoat_repo.png "Fork the TerraGoat repo")